dk-invest-101/dk-invest-101.github.io/docs/Bonus - Credit Cards.md

 All of this makes Denmark an uninteresting market, with minimal competition for Credit Cards with reward programs.
 Just ask any danish person, most of them have only a Debit Card or Dankort and don't even know about Credit Cards with rewards.

-### Best Credit Cards in Denmark
+### Credit Cards in Denmark
-That said, there are however some few Credit Cards with rewards like air miles, cashback on purchases or insurances in Denmark.
+That said, there are however some few Credit Cards with rewards like airlines miles, cashback on purchases or insurances in Denmark.

 Many danish banks offer premium credit cards, mainly a Mastercard Gold ([Danske Bank](https://danskebank.dk/privat/produkter/kort/mastercard-guld), [Nykredit](https://www.nykredit.dk/dit-liv/produkter/kort-betalinger/mastercard-gold/), [Nordea](https://www.nordea.dk/privat/produkter/kort/nordea-gold.html), ...), with a yearly price of up to 800 DKK depending on your customer status, that only gives you a travel insurance.
 Most also have a Platinum Mastercard, costing 1.500 DKK/year with better travel insurance coverage and airport lounge access.

+However, there are also **completely free** alternatives, that offer similar services.
+We'll mention them soon in the comparison below.

+#### Airline Rewards Cards
+In Denmark, there are only two airline rewards Credit Cards at your disposal:
+1. **Bank Norwegian Credit Card** (Free)
+2. **SAS EuroBonus Credit Cards**:
+    - **Lunar EuroBonus Credit Card** (39 DKK/month)
+    - **SAS EuroBonus Mastercards**:
+        - Basic: 35 DKK/month
+        - Premium: 195 DKK/month

+> The SAS EuroBonus Mastercards a bit more, but they have monthly fees and no insurances like you get with the **Bank Norwegian Credit Card**.

+If you don’t fly with SAS often, the **Bank Norwegian Card** is the better choice.
+For every **133 DKK you spend**, you get **1 Norwegian Cashpoint**, worth **0.63 DKK**.

+You’d be missing out if you didn’t take advantage of the free **Bank Norwegian Credit Card** to earn **free** travel rewards and insurance perks.

+### Comparing Credit Cards
+Considering all of the above options, let's compare them.

-I'm using _Nordea Mastercard Gold_ for comparison, but it should be noted that the offering may vary from Bank to Bank.
+> We're using _Nordea Mastercard Gold_ for comparison, but it should be noted that the offering may vary from Bank to Bank.
 For instance, _Nordea Mastercard Gold_ insures you worldwide, whereas _Danske Bank Mastercard Gold_ only covers Europe.
 It's advsiable to check your banks insurance policies.

-However, there are also **completely free** alternatives, that offer similar services and we feel should be more highlighted!
-You could save thousands of DKK per year by just using those cards.

 |                                                                                                                        | Bank Norwegian                                                                                                                                                                                                                                                                                                                                  | Lunar                                                                                                                                                                                                                                                                         | Mastercard Gold (Nordea)                                                                                                                                                                                                                                                                                  | Circle K EXTRA Mastercard                                                                                                                                                                                                                                   |
 |:---------------------------------------------------------------------------------------------------------------------- |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |